Vaisakhi: Nepal

-Vaisakhi is celebrated as Nepalese New Year because it is the day which marks the Hindu Solar New Year as per Vikram Samvat, the Hindu Solar Calendar.
+Baisakhi is celebrated as Nepalese New Year because it is the day which marks the Hindu Solar New Year as per Bikram Sambat, the Hindu Solar Calendar.
 Vaisakha is the first month in Nepalese Calendar.
 The idols of Goddess Thimi Kumari are carried out in palanquins and are taken around the city.

 United States

 Vaisakhi is celebrated by Hindu community and Indian & Nepalese diaspora in United States of America.
 Every year Nepalese Hindus gather up in traditional outsfits like kurtis and Nepalese caps to observe the Hindu Solar New Year.
 The Bengali Hindu Community also celebrates its new year 'Pohela Baisakh' on this day.
 A Baisakhi Mela or fair is also held where Bengali handicrafts sessions are held.
 The Bay Area Malayalee Association holds Vishu celebration (Kerala New Year).
 Event includes Sadhya (Kerala-style feast) and cultural, cinematics and comedy programs, and end with a tea social.
 Tamil Community also celebrates New Year on this day as Puthandu.